fury-gl/fury/docs/source/posts/2023/2023-07-17-week-7-joaodellagli.rst

 -----------------
 After finishing the first iteration of my experimental program, the next step is to work on an API for KDE rendering.
 I plan to meet with my mentors and talk about the details of this API, so expect an update next week.
-Also, I plan to take a better look on my fellow GSoC FURY contributors work so when their PRs are ready for review, I will have be better prepared for it.
+Also, I plan to take a better look on my fellow GSoC FURY contributors work so when their PRs are ready for review, I will have to be better prepared for it.

 Let's get to work!